Garrett Blake, ’19, of Roswell, Georgia, will attend Duke University to pursue a master’s degree in environmental management.

 Sheldon Clark, ’17, of Norcross, Georgia, majored in interdisciplinary studies.
 After graduation, she moved to Costa Rica for a year to teach at a bilingual school.
 She has now returned to the United States to teach first grade at Resurgence Hall Charter School in Atlanta.

 Anderson Moss, ’17, of Warner Robins, Georgia, majored in religious studies and history.
 After graduation, he pursued a master's degree in religion at the University of Georgia.
 He's been accepted to the University of Virginia to pursue a doctorate in religion.

 Leah Cheshier, ’16, of Bremen, Georgia, majored in media communication.
 In Fall 2015, she interned with NASA at the Johnson Space Center (JSC) in Houston, Texas.
 There, she was the social media representative for the Georgia Space Grant Consortium, a branch of NASA’s National Space Grant College and Fellowship Program.
 Now, she remains at the NASA JSC as the social media manager.

 Kayla Rodriguez, ’16, of Tampa, Florida, majored in biology.
 After graduation, she worked as a veterinary technician to save up to apply for veterinary programs.
-This May, she begins a veterinary prep internship, and will attend veterinary school this fall.
+In May 2019, she begins a veterinary prep internship and will attend veterinary school starting in Fall 2019.

 Hunter Good, ’15, of Sharpsburg, Georgia, majored in outdoor leadership.
 After graduation, he moved to Saguache, Colorado, to serve as an AmeriCorps member in a rural and underprivileged school district, which inspired him to get a master’s degree in education.